Sitemap

 Published:

-At the 2024 APSA annual meeting, I presented my co-authored paper with Dr. Sanghoon Kim-Leffingwell from the University of North Texas, USA, titled “Reactivity of Voters With an Immigration Background to Discourses of Immigration Policies” under the session “The Political Preferences of Immigrants and Foreigners”.
-We really appreciate the constructive feedbacck by our discussant Antonio Valentim.
+At the 2024 APSA annual meeting, I presented my co-authored paper with Sanghoon Kim-Leffingwell, titled “Reactivity of Voters With an Immigration Background to Discourses of Immigration Policies” under the session “The Political Preferences of Immigrants and Foreigners.”
+We appreciated the constructive feedback from our discussant, Antonio Valentim.

 McGill Political Behavior Workshop